 From these raw materials, God could have created 300 thousand billion humans, each one different …

-With notebook, pen and Jake’s file safely tucked away in my big, bulky but oh-so-trendy handbag, I drive back to work, keen to jump right into the pile of work on my desk with absolute dedication.
+With notebook, pen and Jake’s “a knock-over surprise” file safely tucked away in my big, bulky but oh-so-trendy handbag, I drive back to work, keen to jump right into the pile of work on my desk with absolute dedication.
 Remember, I still need to prove that I’m grown-up and responsible and therefore qualified to be a mommy.
 But prove myself to whom?
 Jake?
 The trio – Dread, Anxiety and Fear?

 I need to prove it to myself.
 My self-esteem bucket is seldom full; there are lots of little holes drilled over the years by hurtful words, rejection, sibling rivalry and the lack of love, acceptance and understanding at home and at school.